-This book analyses the exclusion of homeless people from public spaces that results from class antagonism between the housing class and homeless people.
-It does so by focusing on sociocultural actions that condition the survival of homeless people and are set by policymakers, police officers, housed citizens, the homeless, and activists/volunteers.
+This book analyses the exclusion of homeless people from public spaces that results from class antagonism between the housing class and people experiencing homelessness.
+It does so by focusing on sociocultural actions that condition the survival of people experiencing homelessness and are set by policymakers, police officers, housed citizens, the homeless, and activists/volunteers.
 The analysis is firmly positioned within the debate on state rescaling put forward by advocates of regulation theory.
-The influence of state rescaling on the exclusion of homeless people is observed through three avenues: the national state, public spaces, and urban social movements.
+The influence of state rescaling on the exclusion of people experiencing homelessness is observed through three avenues: the national state, public spaces, and urban social movements.

 The methodology applied in this book is called 'regulationist ethnography' (p.45) by Hayashi, which requires the researcher to act as both a theorist and an ethnographer.
 Empirical data were collected from 2001 to 2009 in two municipalities in Kanagawa Prefecture, Japan: Yokohama City, which houses the Kotobuki district, one of Japan's largest day labourer districts, and Hiratsuka City, an outlying city with a large homeless population.
-This study focuses on two time periods: the mid-1970s to the early 1980s, when state rescaling occurred as a reaction to the increase in homeless people in and around inner cities, and the 1990s to the 2000s, when state rescaling occurred as a reaction to the emergence of large numbers of homeless people over a wide geographical area.
+This study focuses on two time periods: the mid-1970s to the early 1980s, when state rescaling occurred as a reaction to the increase in people experiencing homelessness in and around inner cities, and the 1990s to the 2000s, when state rescaling occurred as a reaction to the emergence of large numbers of people experiencing homelessness over a wide geographical area.

 Hayashi argues that during the post-war growth period, nationalised spaces of poverty regulation emerged "as a national scaffolding for societalisation that made possible the unification of class divided society into a (slightly more) cohesive locus for capitalist civilisation" (p.258).
-However, when spaces of 'privacy' within public spaces that were created by homeless people emerged, they became a major disruption of this societalisation, prompting new regulatory codes to reserve various public spaces for the housing class.
-Hayashi also emphasises that homeless people are active actors in the reworking process of public spaces.
-He demonstrates that through placemaking, places for pro-homeless and homelesssupporting work can be created; through communing, urban use values can be opened up to support the lives of homeless people; and through translating, social movements can be broadened beyond the historical niches of poverty.
+However, when spaces of 'privacy' within public spaces that were created by people experiencing homelessness emerged, they became a major disruption of this societalisation, prompting new regulatory codes to reserve various public spaces for the housing class.
+Hayashi also emphasises that people experiencing homelessness are active actors in the reworking process of public spaces.
+He demonstrates that through placemaking, places for prohomeless and homeless-supporting work can be created; through communing, urban use values can be opened up to support the lives of people experiencing homelessness; and through translating, social movements can be broadened beyond the historical niches of poverty.